wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 where

 * `Reason` MUST be an URI.
-* `Details` is a dictionary that allows to provide additional, optional closing information (see below).
+* `Details` MUST be a dictionary that allows to provide additional, optional closing information (see below).

 No response to an `ABORT` message is expected.